How do you say “Thachi Mammu” (yoghurt rice or curd rice, for the uninitiated) in Japanese? 😉

-How do you say “Thachi Mammu” (yoghurt rice or curd rice for the uninitiated) in Japanese? 😉.
-Blasphemous for some I know, but this was an idea mentioned to me by my brother in law some years ago.
-He said he had tried this in someone’s home (so this is not an original idea) and I have been wanting to try it since then.
-Much like blogging, there is an inertia that sets in between making something and posting or between wanting to try and actually trying it at home.
+Blasphemous for some, I know—but this idea was actually mentioned to me by my brother-in-law several years ago.
+He had tried it at someone’s home (so no, this isn’t an original concept), and I’ve been meaning to try it ever since.
+Much like blogging, there’s often an inertia that settles in between wanting to try something and actually making it happen.

-To be fair, I had bought a sushi rolling mat, sushi rice and nori sheets (including picked ginger which eventually went bad in the refrigerator🙄My foodie teenager was the inspiration this time to get me out of my rut.
-I had brought home some leftover vegetarian rolls from a nearby restaurant yesterday which he scarfed down and promptly asked for more.
-I had avocado at home so decided to make an avocado roll.
-Boiled the sushi rice in a pressure cooker (method given below), and added strips of avocado.
-Used the rolling mat and cut about 6 more avocado rolls.
-Not bad at all for my first time, though I will say I will season the rice more next time around.
+I brought home some leftover vegetarian sushi rolls from a nearby restaurant yesterday, which he promptly scarfed down and immediately asked for more.
+I happened to have avocado at home, so I decided to make avocado rolls.
+I cooked the sushi rice in a pressure cooker (method shared below), added strips of avocado, used the rolling mat, and cut about six avocado rolls.

-I mixed some yoghurt with the sushi rice, added a layer of mango pickle in the middle and rolled away.
-There was a slight trepidation about how seaweed/nori would taste with curd rice but it was quite amazing.
-Of course my foodie son added his own topping on it (instead of pickled ginger), a potato chip, his favorite accompaniment with thachi mammu.
-(Btw, thachi mammu is an endearing name for curd rice or thayir saadam mostly heard when feeding kids in Tamil households, which is why it is also the ultimate comfort food as it brings back childhood memories for most).
+Of course, my foodie son had to add his own topping—instead of pickled ginger, he went with a potato chip, his favorite accompaniment with thachi mammu.
+(For context, thachi mammu is an affectionate term used for curd rice when feeding kids in Tamil households, which is probably why it remains the ultimate comfort food—it instantly brings back childhood memories.)

-More to come, but until then…enjoy this one.
+More to come, but until then—enjoy this one.

 - Sushi rice - 1 cup